pancongliang/openshift/installing/any-platform/offline/readme.md

   source 01-set-params.sh
   ```

 ### Install Infrastructure and Generate Scripts

-* Run the pre-installation script:
+* Run the pre-installation script to install and configure NFS, HTTPD, Named, HAProxy, Registry, OpenShift tools, and more, and generate the Ignition file along with installation scripts for each node

   ```
   bash 02-pre-inst.sh